helion3/inspire-tree/README.md

 ### Data Loading and Initialization Errors

-If `data` was provided to the constructor, the InspireTree constructor will load it.
+InspireTree will try to load nodes on initialization.
 If an error occurs, it will be caught in a promise that's cached as `tree._loader.promise`.
 This allows you to track the promise returned, which can't be returned from the InspireTree constructor.
+This behavior may change in future major releases.

 Any calls to `load`-related methods can use the returned promise normally.